Case Studies

 The team also plans to enable real-time notifications so that abnormal vibration and power trends reach operations leaders as they develop, not after the fact.

-The expansion from three devices to eighteen came from seeing that proof firsthand: machines give warning before they fail, and the same data that surfaces failure risk also supports better day-to-day operations decisions.
+Now, when a machine moves outside its normal operating profile, the team will have time to inspect and respond before a failure occurs.
+Expanding from three devices to eighteen came from seeing that proof firsthand: machines give warning before they fail, and the data that surfaces failure risk helps with day-to-day decisions too.

 CFO, Midwest HVAC Manufacturer